Our History

 The basic idea was to mount a self-loading bale carrier on a heavy duty chassis to eliminate the need for 2 operators and a second piece of equipment in the field.
 For the first several years, the units were mounted on everything from retired New York City trash trucks to old school bus chassis'.
 In 1998 the company was faced with the decision to continue to make units mounted on used equipment, or expand and build a custom state of the art off road chassis specifically designed for Stinger.
 "The cost of our complete unit was likely to almost double in price and we weren't quite sure anyone would ever buy a $125,000 bale stacker," Larry explained.
 But working with Crane Carrier of Tulsa, OK. to design and build the chassis proved to be the most successful decision in the companies history.
 Years of constant redesigning and changes suggested by Stinger customers has led to where the company is today. " We are building Lamborghini's for the hay industry, " Justin Matlack explains "Compared to a mass produced product such as a John Deere tractor or a Peterbilt truck, each of our units is hand built from the ground up with over 500 man hours of labor put into each unit."
 Today, Stinger is an industry leader in moving large square bales.
 The company is not only the manufacturer of the world's fastest self-propelled bale wagon, but also builds cube-line square bale wrappers and baled biomass transport equipment.

 Larry's two sons, Karl and Justin, both having been involved since day one of the Stinger company now oversee the engineering and sales of all the equipment Stinger produces today.
 Bill's son Jake now oversees the production and manufacturing side of the business.
 Bill's other son, Paul resides in Olathe, KS but remains a partial owner in the business as well.
+Karl's oldest son, Kyler, also does some shows, demos and and occasional service call while spending most of his time helping on the family farm.

 Contact us